MintLily/ComponentToggle/README.md

 ![Preview 2](https://kortyboi.com/img/upload/VRChat_sojfrXy4Gy.png)<br>

 # Change Log
+### v1.2.2
+* Changed how to get WebAdded GameObject List (no longer 9 files, now one file)
+* Fixed where VideoPlayer Toggle button would not re-enable on world change (into an SDK2 world)

 ### v1.2.1
 * Added WebHosted GameObject List - will this allow me to add a game object of a pen that isn't baked in the code of the mod

 ### v1.2.0
 * Added a Blocked World List - joining certain worlds will disable some actions<br>
 -- i.e. If you join Murder 4, VRC_Pickup toggle buttons cannot be toggled, and pickups are forced to be shown and interactable